alaaamady/polls-api/README.md

 # Web Portal for Voting System
-### This repository contains the source code for a web api that provides access to a voting system's various features.
-The website can be accessed at [This Link](https://polls-app-alaaamady.vercel.app)
+### This repository contains the source code for an API that services a web application called Votify, a website for shared polls.
+You can visit the website through [This Link](https://polls-app-alaaamady.vercel.app)

+## Prerequisites

+Before you can start using Git and Python, you need to make sure you have the following software installed on your computer:

+- Git: Git is a version control system that allows you to track changes to your code over time.
+To install Git, follow the instructions for your operating system at https://git-scm.com/downloads.

+- Pip: Pip is a package manager for Python that allows you to easily install and manage third-party libraries and modules.
+To install Pip, follow the instructions at https://pip.pypa.io/en/stable/installation/.

+- Python: Python is a popular programming language used for a wide range of applications, including web development, data analysis, and machine learning.
+To install Python, follow the instructions for your operating system at https://www.python.org/downloads/.
 ## Installation

 ## API